 Public schools in Toronto

-In Toronto, children can register at their neighbourhood school, or they can apply to a school that’s not within their residential area.
-Note that preference will be given to those in the associated geographic catchment areas.
+In Toronto, although children can register at schools both within and outside their neighbourhoods, preference is usually given to those in the associated geographic catchment areas.

-Parents can check how well students from particular schools have performed by consulting rankings published by the Fraser Institute.
-Thus, parents may want to pinpoint a school for their child, and then base their house hunt on this fact.
+Parents can research schools’ academic and overall performance by consulting the publicly-available Fraser Institute rankings.
+Some parents may choose to first pinpoint the desired school for their child, and then coordinate their house hunt around this.

 Private and international schools in Toronto

 Private schools in Toronto are a different matter entirely.
 While there are scholarships for gifted students, private schools are expensive, with prominent international schools and boarding schools levying exorbitant fees.
 That said, these schools boast better infrastructure, state-of-the-art facilities and a wider selection of extra-curricular activities.

 Some private schools in Toronto are faith-based and integrate religious values into the curriculum.
 These tend to be cheaper than other private schools.

 There are also specialised private schools that follow an international curriculum, such as that of the US, the UK and the International Baccalaureate.
 Some international schools teach in languages other than English.
 These curricula are highly transferable worldwide, so expat parents planning a temporary stay in Toronto may benefit from this option.

 Special-needs education in Toronto

 The state of Ontario is committed to inclusion and equality for children with behavioural, communication, intellectual or physical needs that can't be met by the standard education system.
 Such students are identified officially as 'exceptional' via assessments completed by the Identification, Placement, and Review Committee.
 School boards are responsible for drawing up and reviewing an Individualised Education Plan (IEP) for each exceptional student, which details the interventions to support students.